transparency-treasury/developer-hub/explore.md

 * The following constraints are applied to API requests.

-  * EndYear must be greater than or equal to StartYear or the return result will be empty.
+  * EndYear must be greater than or equal to StartYear of the return result will be empty.

 Output